 Drill all the holes with the drill marked "Ø2.5 DRILL FOR Ø3.5MM SCREWS/CORTEX" [POP-DCS135].
+(Cortex Breaker handle not shown for clarity on pictures above.)

 BLADE INSERTION

 Select the Joystick and Connector Shaft corresponding to the Blade family in the table.